Distributionally Robust Reinforcement Learning with Human Feedback: Robust RLHF

 \subsection{Analysis}

 We assume linear reward function class and log-linear policy class~\cite{NMKT+24}.
-We will also assume that $\phi$-divergence is the total variation distance i.e. $d_{\phi}(Q,P) := \frac{1}{2} \int \abs{\frac{dQ}{dP} - 1 } dP$.
-Extending our analysis to other divergence functions e.g. $\chi^2$-divergence is straightforward and we add a discussion towards the end of the paper.
+We will also assume that $\phi$-divergence is the total variation distance i.e. $d_{\phi}(Q,P) := \frac{1}{2} \norm{P-Q}_1$.
+Extending our analysis to other distances e.g. $\chi^2$-distance is straightforward and we discuss this at the end of the paper.